BUCSD/CS379-SP23-Project1/README.md

 Error rate: The error rate should be minimized.

-Description/Report: A report of the process the students went through in developing the project should be provided.
+Description/Report: A report of the process the students went through in developing the project, what challenges they faced, how did they address those challenges should be provided.

+HowToRun.md: explain the steps that is needed to run the project.

 ### Team Work: